 - Your premiums remain the same for the entire policy.
 They never change based on age, illness, or other factors (as long as you pay your premiums).

 - Your death benefit remains level for the entire policy.
-Whether you die next year or 15 years from now, your death benefit remains the same.
+Your death benefit remains the same whether you die next year or 15 years from now.

 - Your policy isn’t tied to an investment.
 You don’t have to worry about the value rising and falling.
 You only pay for the death benefit in your premiums.